9ae/ace/wiki/vault/s.4_05.md

 Vio: You wanted to talk to me about something?

-Zaki: Ah yes... `he too turns red` it's umm I don't know how to start.
+Zaki: Ah yes... `he too turns red` it's umm I feel weird for asking you this since you've helped me so much already.

 Vio: (something encouraging)